c0pperdragon/Amiga-Digital-Video/README.md

 Use this issue thread for discussions on this special topic: https://github.com/c0pperdragon/Amiga-Digital-Video/issues/22

+By accident I have ordered a large quantity of PCBs for these small adapters which I absolutely do not need.
+So if you want some bare PCBs really cheap, please drop me a mail.
+I could send you a simple envelope with 2 PCBs for €3.

 ## Build your own adapter board or get it ready-made

 The board schematics and PCB design is open-source and part of the